October 01, 2019

 3 tablespoons ghee, melted

-Half a bunch of cilantro
+Half bunch of cilantro

 1/2 cup pumpkin seeds